cozy/cozy-docs/src/documents/en/hack/getting-started/play-with-data-system.html.md

 # Tutorial 2: Play with the Data System

-We've just introduced you to the architecture of Cozy and you may want to know more about the Data System, and to play with it.
+We've just introduced you to the architecture of Cozy.
+You may want to know more about the Data System, and to play with it.
 Don't forget that if you are stuck or have any question, you can visit us on IRC (irc.freenode.org, #cozycloud).

 Just a quick reminder, the Data System (DS) allows you to access the database,